-A potential late lunch stop for early starters from Longborough is the Mount Inn in Stanton (themountinn.co.uk/01386 584 316) (15 miles (24 km) into the walk or 11.5 miles/18 km if starting from Longborough), a traditional country pub perched high on a hill with tremendous views.
+A potential late lunch stop for starters from Ford or early starters from Longborough is the Mount Inn in Stanton (themountinn.co.uk/01386 584 316) (15 miles (24 km) into the walk or 11.5 miles/18 km if starting from Longborough or 5.5 miles/8.9 km if starting from Ford), a traditional country pub perched high on a hill with tremendous views.
 It serves food daily 12:00-2:00pm and drinks until 3:00pm.

 The recommended tea stop on the main walk is the National Trust Tea Room at Snowshill Manor if arriving before 5:00pm.
 Snowshill Manor is a 1 km diversion (500 meters out and back) and entrance to the tea room requires NT membership or purchase of a garden ticket.
 Alternatively, from 6:00pm the Snowshill Arms (donnington-brewery.com/01451 830 603) in the village center is open.

 The recommended lunch stop is the Coach & Horses in Longborough (01451 830 325), 3.5 miles (5 km) into the Shorter Circular Walk.
 It serves food from 11:00-2:30pm Monday to Thursday and all day on Friday, Saturday and Sunday.

 The recommended tea stop is the Blockley Village Shop and Café, a community run venture (01386 701411/blockleyshop.com).
 It is open until 4:00 pm.
 If the café is closed (or you prefer something stronger), the Great Western Arms in Blockley (01386 700 362/ thegreatwesternarms.co.uk) also serves a variety of beverages (including tea).
 It is open from 5:30pm Monday-Friday and all day on Saturday and Sunday.